Devopsdays - openspace concept

 1. Show the timeline, how the event breaks down into Opening, Marketplace of ideas, Break-out sessions, Closing.

-2. Sponsor introduces the theme.
+2. The person who proposed the open space introduces the theme.
 Briefly.
 One or two minutes max.
 Long openings drain the energy of the meeting quickly.
-Get participants to work ASAP.
+Get participants participating and discussing ASAP.

 3. Facilitators introduce the principles and the format.
 Explain how the marketplace of ideas works.